kenjdavidson/kenjdavidson.content/page/backlinks/index.md

 - technology
 - golf
 - health & fitness
-- diseases and symptoms (you know you do it)
+- illness and symptoms (you know you do it)

 or anything else that might pop into my mind; there are a lot of people who know so much about their respective fields that you can only be in awe of them.